 Google Places is Google’s gift to local businesses to help them connect their online presence with their physical store.
 Essentially, Google Places is like a digital business directory that ties together your company name, physical address, and website.
 It’s a way of organizing relevant information about your business, all in one place.

 Do you have a physical store and a website, but are having a hard time figuring out how to connect the two?
 Here are three steps to get both your website and your storefront on the map using Google Places.

 Step 1: Create or claim your business.

 Start off by doing a Google search for your business to see if a Google Place listing already exists.
-Google indicates “Places” listings by marking them with a red pin symbol next to it.
-If your business isn’t there when you search by your name, name and location, or business address, you’ll want to create a new listing.
+Google indicates “Places” listings by marking them with a red pin symbol next to them.
+If your business isn’t there when you search by your name, name, location, or business address, you’ll want to create a new listing.
 You’ll need a Google account (Gmail, etc) to go beyond this point.
 To create a new listing, go here.
 If your business is already listed in Google Places, click on the “Places page” link.
 Here you’ll see a rundown of all the details Google has collected on your business.
 You’ll also see a link at the top marked “Business Owner?”
 Follow this link to claim your business listing.